dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/product-types-in-kotlin-elixir-and-elm.md

 +++
-title = "Product types in Kotlin, Elixir, and Elm" author = ["Peter Urbak"] summary = "In this post, we define the concept of product types with examples in Kotlin, Elixir, and Elm." date = 2016-11-14T00:00:00Z tags = ["Elm", "Elixir", "Kotlin", "Product types", "Functional Programming"] categories = ["Musings"]
+title = "Product types in Kotlin, Elixir, and Elm" author = ["Peter Urbak"] date = 2016-11-14T00:00:00Z tags = ["Elm", "Elixir", "Kotlin", "Product types", "Functional Programming"] categories = ["Musings"]